isomerpages/tp-virtualcampus/index.md

       subtitle: Your one-stop hub for all Temasek Polytechnic happenings
       background: /images/Home/virtual_backgrounds-01-v3.jpg
   - infopic:
+      title: POL-ITE Games 2024
+      subtitle: THE HEAT IS ON!
+      id: infopic
+      description: Feel the excitement!
+Join us in cheering on our Team Temasek athletes as they contest for sporting glory at the annual Polytechnic-ITE Games!
+      button: DISCOVER THE ACTION!
+      url: /polite-games-2024/
+      alt: Image alt text
+  - infopic:
       title: TP CCA Scholarships 2024
       subtitle: GIVE YOUR DREAMS A CHANCE!
       id: infopic